pytorch/executorch/examples/models/llama2/README.md

 We evaluated WikiText perplexity using [LM Eval](https://github.com/EleutherAI/lm-evaluation-harness).
 Please note that LM Eval reports perplexity normalized by word count instead of token count.
 You may see different perplexity for WikiText from other sources if they implement it differntly.
 More details could be found [here](https://github.com/EleutherAI/lm-evaluation-harness/issues/2301).

-Below are the results for two different groupsizes, with max_seq_len 2048, and 1000 samples.
+Below are the results for two different groupsizes, with max_seq_length 2048, and limit 1000.

 |Model | Baseline (FP32) | Groupwise 4-bit (128) | Groupwise 4-bit (256)
 |--------|-----------------| ---------------------- | ---------------